ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Distance Blink Delay:** A range between 0 and 32 that determines how long the blink transition will stay blacked out depending on the distance being teleported.
 A value of 0 will not delay the teleport blink effect over any distance, a value of 32 will delay the teleport blink fade in even when the distance teleported is very close to the original position.
 This can be used to simulate time taking longer to pass the further a user teleports.
 A value of 16 provides a decent basis to simulate this to the user.
  * **Headset Position Compensation:** If this is checked then the teleported location will be the position of the headset within the play area.
 If it is unchecked then the teleported location will always be the centre of the play area even if the headset position is not in the centre of the play area.
  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an object and notifies the teleporter that the destination is to be ignored so the user cannot teleport to that location.
 It also ensure the pointer colour is set to the miss colour.
+ * **Target Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether destination targets will be acted upon by the Teleporter.
+If a list is provided then the 'Ignore Target With Tag Or Class' parameter will be ignored.
  * **Nav Mesh Limit Distance:** The max distance the nav mesh edge can be from the teleport destination to be considered valid.
 If a value of `0` is given then the nav mesh restriction will be ignored.

 ### Class Events